UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_quota_more.md

 # How can I display my disk quota?

 To limit the amount of disk space each user can allocate we use a disk quota system at UPPMAX.
-The default disk quota is 32 GByte in your home directory.
-Every NAISS-project also comes with a default 128 GByte backed-up project storage.
+The default disk quota is 32 GByte for Bianca and 64 GB for Pelle in your home directory.
+Every project also comes with a default backed-up project storage.
 If more data is needed you may apply for an UPPMAX Storage Project and get more quota.
 UPPMAX project have a default 512 GByte backed-up project storage and a and 512 GB nobackup space.
+SENS projects come with 512 GB.

 You can display your current usage with the command [uquota](../software/uquota.md).